Alaska kayaking laws consider kayaks and canoes to be “non-powered” vessels that are generally exempt from many of the state’s power boating laws.

 - Kayak Operator Registration – A boat that isn’t equipped with mechanical propulsion is exempt from registration.

-- Motorized Kayak Registration – If you mount an electric or gas-powered trolling motor on your kayak, then it must be registered.
+- Motorized Kayak Registration – If you mount an electric or gas-powered trolling motor on your canoe or kayak, then it must be registered.

 - Kayak Licensing – Alaska doesn’t have any licensing requirements for boaters.